pulp-platform/ara/DEPENDENCIES.md

 `conjugate_gradient` needs python package `sklearn` for generating symmetric and positivie-defined matrix

+### Tools

+Installing the toolchains, `spike`, and `verilator` requires some dependencies.
+We list here a non-exhaustive list of dependecies as reported by users.
+Ignore if they are not required by your system or if they give errors.

+Toolchains: `libmpc-dev, ninja-build`
+Spike: ``
+Verilator: `libelf-dev, help2man, linux-headers-$(uname -r) zlibc zlib1g zlib1g-dev libfl-dev libfl2 libgz flex`

 ### Verilator simulations

 In order to run Verilator simulations, you will need a modern Verilator installation.